-In honor of the movie's 10th anniversary—which also marks the 10th anniversary of the shoe's debut—Manolo Blahnik is re-releasing their "Hangsi" high heel as part of a special edition collection.
+In honor of the movie's 10th anniversary—which also marks the 10th anniversary of the shoe's debut—Manolo Blahnik re-released their "Hangsi" high heel as part of a special edition collection.

-The “Decade of Love” limited launch includes seven styles, all inspired by Carrie's iconic wedding shoe.
-There's a blue high heel and flat embroidered with the phrase, "A Decade of Love" in script; A cream high heel and flat emblazoned with a map of New York City; Blue, pink and white checkered high heels; And black and white heels and flats with the word "love" calligraphed multiple times across the silk.
-Prices range from $985 to $1065.
+The “Decade of Love” limited launch included seven styles, all inspired by Carrie's iconic wedding shoe.
+A blue high heel and flat embroidered with the phrase, "A Decade of Love" in script; a cream high heel and flat emblazoned with a map of New York City; blue, pink and white checkered high heels; and black and white heels and flats with the word "love" calligraphed multiple times across the silk.
+Prices ranged from $985 to $1065.

-"The Hangisi has since transformed from fashion fantasy to the quintessential, instantly recognisable silhouette it is today," the brand writes on its website.
+"The Hangisi has since transformed from fashion fantasy to the quintessential, instantly recognizable silhouette it is today," stated the brand's websites.
 "The capsule collection, A Decade of Love is inspired by New York City in dedication to the 'Manolo' woman and her long-standing love for this special shoe."

 Since Carrie Bradshaw selected the Hangsi as her "something blue" a decade a go, a number of brides have followed suit for their own big days.
 Olivia Palermo famously paired the shoe with a white sweater and princess skirt for her 2015 wedding, proving that the shoe works just as well for a bridal look now as it did back when Carrie was stood up at the altar (a move we still haven't forgiven Mr. Big for, by the way).